Meta-Learning-Based Deep Reinforcement Learning for Multiobjective Optimization Problems: Experiments: MOTSP

 \subsubsection{Hyperparameters of AM}

-In order to make a fair comparison of our method with previous learning-based methods, the network model of every subproblem uses the same AM architecture \cite{kool2019attention}.
-The input dimension $d_x$ is set to 4 for bi-objective TSP and the dimension of node embedding $d_h$ is set to 128.
+In order to make a fair comparison of our method with previous learning-based methods, the network model of every subproblem uses the same AM architecture as proposed in \citet{kool2019attention}.
+The input dimension $d_x$ is set to 4 (i.e., two coordinates) for MOTSP and the dimension of node embedding $d_h$ is set to 128.
 The number of multi-head attention (MHA) layers for the encoder is set to 3.
 For each MHA layer, the number of heads $A$ is set to 8 and the dimensions $d_q$, $d_k$ and $d_v$ are all set to $\frac{d_h}{A}$ = 16.